yumuzi234/e8vm/readme.md

 This makes no sense.
 This is a waste of our lives.
 Code should live forever.

-Some code dies because they are not needed; that's fine.
-But some code dies because it is too complex to maintain and modify, and that's bad.
+Some code dies because they are no longer needed; that's fine.
+But some code dies because it is too complex to maintain and modify;
-It is often not because algorithm too complex to comprehend, but the architecture losses its structure due to unmanaged code debt.
+that's bad.
+Often times, it is not because the algorithm is too complex to comprehend, but the architecture losses its structure due to unmanaged code debt.

 E8VM proposes an entire set of langauge tool-chain that puts code readability, or more precisely, code comprehensibility as the only